danmayer/danmayer.github.com/_posts/2017-10-25-planning-remote-team-summit.md

 ## Summit Planning

 Planning required for a proper summit shouldn’t be underestimated.
 At OGE, we put together a small workgroup that met weekly to plan the event.
 The group developed a schedule, planned sessions, activities, and assigned follow up tasks to specific people.
-Our workgroup used slack, confluence, and weekly video chats to plan our summit.
+Our workgroup <!--more--> used slack, confluence, and weekly video chats to plan our summit.

 ### Logistics: